schuang/advanced-python-series/workshop-2/21-environment.md

 4. Install PETSc/SLEPc (via package manager or source) and matching `petsc4py`/`slepc4py`.
 5. Verify with short MPI and PETSc test programs.

 The sections below give concrete commands for each operating system.

 ---

 ## Installation

+To quickly and conveniently set up a development environment on your laptop computer:

 ```bash
 python -m venv .venv